The Button Collector: Part II

 Published: Thursday, January 31, 2013

-Presently he was leaping at the shimmering button on Mrs. Gordon’s coat; only an inch or so more and he would just be able to grab it between his fingertips.
+Claude Swain was jumping out at Mrs. Gordon in reach of the shimmering button on her coat; only an inch or so more and he would just be able to grab it between his fingertips.
 He was so close to the button that the light breaking on its face was near blinding, and the voices inside it had become so loud that he could make out whole parts of their conversations, and they were whispering his name, and telling his story.

-Finally Mrs. Gordon turned away from the crowded street, which she had been trying to navigate with very little success, and you might imagine the startling sight that met her then: a wide-eyed boy with a collision of excitement and determination on his face, reaching out for her front.
+Mrs. Gordon turned away from the crowded street, which she had been trying to navigate with very little success, and you might imagine how startled she was to see a small boy, jumping down onto her from a low wall beside the street.

 Naturally she couldn’t have known it was the button that he desired, for she saw only the greed in his fingers; and so from her side she raised a long, slim umbrella, with which she surely did not mean to protect herself from unpleasant weather.
 Probably she would have struck him senseless had it not been for the arrival of our dear friend Time.